 - ½ teaspoon finely minced fresh rosemary

-Preheat oven to 325 degrees F. Line two baking sheets with parchment paper and set aside.
+- Preheat oven to 400°F. Line two baking sheets with parchment paper and set aside.

-Using a mandoline, slice the beets into 1/16’’ rounds.
+- Using a mandoline, carefully slice the beets into 1/16’’ rounds.
 Place the rounds in a bowl and sprinkle with salt and the olive oil.
 Toss to coat evenly.

-Bake for 30-45 minutes or until crisp.
-Check at the 30 minute mark and remove any chips to a platter that are crisp and continue to cook the other chips until they are golden brown and crispy.
+- Bake for 15 minutes, then rotate your pans.
+Bake 10-20 minutes more (depending on the thickness of your slices).
+Remove any chips to a platter that are crisp and continue to cook the other chips until they are golden brown and crispy.

-Extra rosemary sea salt can be stored in an airtight container up to a week - use on roasted veggies, potatoes, chicken, fish, pork, or beef!
+- Extra rosemary sea salt can be stored in an airtight container in the fridge up to a week - use on roasted veggies, potatoes, chicken, fish, pork, or beef!